anthonybudd/WP_Model/readme.md

 $product->getTaxonomy('category'); // [];
 ```

-No chnage to the models taxonomies will be comited to the database untill you call the save() method.
+No change to the models taxonomies will be committed to the database untill you call the save() method.

 ***